MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-general-journal-post-line-overview.md

 * There were many long procedures (with more than 100 code lines) that also had high cyclomatic complexity (that is, a lot of CASE, REPEAT, IF nested statements), which made the code very difficult to read and maintain.
 * Several procedures that were only used locally and were only meant to be used locally were not marked as local.
 * Most procedures had no parameters and used global variables.
 Some used parameters and overrode global variables with locals.
 * Code patterns for searching the general ledger accounts and creating general ledger and VAT entries was not standardised and varied from place to place.
-In addition, there was a lot of code duplication and broken symmetry between customer and vendor code.
+In addition, there was a lot of code duplication and broken symmetry between customer and supplier code.
 * A large part of the code in codeunit 12, approximately 30 percent, related to payment discount and tolerance calculations, although these features are not needed in many countries or regions.
 * Posting, Apply, Unapply, Reverse, Payment Discount and Tolerance, and Exchange Rate Adjustment were married together in codeunit 12 using a long list of global variables.